Patient Selection | Bone Quality | Age | Activity Level | AOANJRR Outcomes

 Age, bone quality, and activity level drive fixation choice.
 Young active patients (under 65) get cementless for easier future revision.
 Elderly osteoporotic patients (over 75) benefit from immediate cement stability.
 This is evidence-based, not surgeon preference.

 The Australian Orthopaedic Association National Joint Replacement Registry (AOANJRR) is the world's largest joint registry.
 Know the survival curves for cemented vs cementless in different age groups.
-This is essential for Australian exam context.
+This is essential exam content.

 Modern cement technique includes pressurization, cement gun delivery, distal cement plug, pulsatile lavage, and cement restrictor.
 Poor technique causes early failure.
 Third-generation cement technique achieves excellent outcomes.